socialvibe/truex-android-google-ima-csai-ref-app/README.md

-# true[X] Client-Side Google IMA Android Reference App
+# TrueX Client-Side Google IMA Android Reference App

 ## Reference app for Android Mobile TruexAdRenderer integration
 This is an Android Mobile application that builds on top of Google's custom IMA example, https://github.com/googleads/googleads-ima-android (Advanced sample).
-This app showcases how to integrate the true[X] library in combination with Google Client Side IMA ads.
-The library is also often referenced to as the true[X] Ad Renderer, or TAR.
+This app showcases how to integrate the TrueX library in combination with Google Client Side IMA ads.
+The library is also often referenced to as the TrueX Ad Renderer, or TAR.

-### Access the true[X] Ad Renderer Library
+### Access the TrueX Ad Renderer Library
 Add the maven repository to your build.gradle

 ```